MORTGAGE DEFAULT

 • Do NOT agree to a repayment plan unless you are positive you can fulfill the agreement.

-If after following these instructions and talking with your lender, you feel you need further assistance, please call us at 360-690-4496 ext 102.
-We are a HUD-certified mortgage default prevention counseling agency.
+We are a HUD-approved mortgage default prevention counseling agency.
 We can help you avoid foreclosure rescue scams and set up a plan of action designed just for you and your situation.
 Our only fee is $25 for a credit report.
-When you call, you won't be judged, and most of all, you won't be disappointed.
+Counseling is available in English and Spanish.

 • Download and review the Homeowner Checklist to Avoiding Foreclosure which provides general suggestions and ideas as to how you can prepare for and work through tough times.
 This checklist is not comprehensive and is not intended to provide legal advice.
 If you need legal advice, you should speak with a lawyer.
 The best way to avoid foreclosure is to make your mortgage the first bill that you pay each month.
 However, that is not always possible.

-• Always call your lender each month to keep them informed of your progress.
+• Call your lender each month to keep them informed of your progress.
 No lender wants to foreclose on a mortgage.
 Foreclosure costs them more money than they can make back from the foreclosure sale.
 Therefore, lenders do not foreclose in order to make money, but only reluctantly as a way of limiting losses on a defaulted loan.
 This is why, if you get behind on your mortgage payments, your lender will work with you to devise a practical plan to cure the default and bring the loan current.

 • Lenders can offer alternatives to mortgage foreclosures.
 You will need to provide a Hardship Letter, list of assets and expenses, bank statements, and pay stubs.
 Any lender workout agreement is a last-ditch effort by you and your lender to avoid foreclosure and keep you in your home.
 It is not a substitute for good budgeting and financial planning on your part and will probably not be available if your payment record has not been consistently good up to the present time.
 Lenders will work closely with good borrowers who are having a period of real emergency and hardship, but are not inclined to cooperate with those who demonstrate little financial discipline.